Coronavirus (COVID-19) fit for travel certificates

 These tests work by detecting if the virus is currently in your system (they are not able to tell you if you’ve been infected in the past).
 The idea of these certificates is to help prevent the spread of COVID-19, making sure only people who’re unlikely to be carrying the virus can come into the country.

 To find out which countries require proof of a COVID-19 test result on entry, visit the foreign travel advice page.

 Where can I get a fit for travel COVID-19 certificate?

-COVID-19 testing for the purposes of international travel is not currently available on the NHS.
-If you require proof of your results you’ll need to purchase a COVID-19 swab test privately.
-You can do this through Online Doctor and you'll have access to a downloadable copy of your results as soon as they're ready.
+COVID-19 testing for international travel is not currently available on the NHS.
+If you require proof of your results you’ll need to purchase a COVID-19 swab test privately, you can do so using our COVID-19 swab testing service.

 If your travel is for work purposes, you’ll need to organise a test through your employer.